 It starts with rock below the soil.
 Over the course of hundreds or thousands of years, these rocks get broken up into smaller and smaller pieces—by changes in temperature, by wind and rain—especially acid in the rain, by glaciers, waterways, and ultimately by living organisms and plant roots.
 And that’s what becomes soil.

-If you live somewhere that was covered by ice 10,000 years ago, that’s probably the case.
-We live on top of a sand plain, thanks (or no thanks!) to glaciers, so our sandy soil isn’t a mystery.
+Where I live we are on top of a sand plain, thanks (or no thanks!) to glaciers, so our sandy soil isn’t a mystery.

 Soil can take centuries to form but little time to destroy.